Dachshund Rescue NW and Dachshund Club of Spokane

 6. Bottled water

 7. New or gently used dog and pet items that we can store and sell at our dog adoption booths about 8 times a year as a fundraiser.
 Folks send a lot of toys and fun wiener stuff to us each year.
 We are forever grateful so we can try to sell and donate the rest to other rescuers or shelters here.
 We do have the storage here for all the resale items.
+PLus many items are sent out with adoptable dogs like toys, beds, blankets, etc.

 And of course:

 Cash - so many items we buy to keep the dogs healthy we pay full price just like everyone else.
+For example, we have to buy flea drops, worm meds, vet medicine as prescribed, shots and toe nail clippers constantly and that always takes cash.

 Our largest expenses here: